EfrainAD/100-Days-of-JavaScript/README.md

 ## Day TwentyTwo
 <p>this. does not seem to work the way I thought I could use it.
 I need to keep an eye open for that.</p>
+<p>Had a better way to remove 'active' class.
+I could grab the list then did a .querySelector on the active class.</p>
+<p>I had a mis-understanding of what e.target will get when I click.
+I though if I put addEvntLister on .nav-list, I thought it would give me taht, not the a tag.
+I was wrong.</p>